sequinstream/sequin/README.md

 ## What is Sequin?

-Sequin sends Postgres changes to your application and services.
-It’s designed to never miss an insert, update, or delete and provide exactly-once processing of those changes.
+Sequin sends Postgres changes to your applications and services.
+It’s designed to never miss an insert, update, or delete and provide exactly-once processing of all changes.

 You can receive changes via HTTP push (webhooks) or pull (think SQS).